chrstphlbr/i18n/README.md

 ```

-Other repositories (other directories, ...) with the default manager implementation are available with the consrtuctor function NewDefaultI18nManager.
-If you want to access other resources (e.g. network resources, ...) feel free to provide the NewDefaultI18nManager function with own implementations of resource.Repository and resource.Adapter.
+Other repositories (other directories, ...) with the default manager implementation are available with the consrtuctor function NewDefaultManager.
+If you want to access other resources (e.g. network resources, ...) feel free to provide the NewDefaultManager function with own implementations of resource.Repository and resource.Adapter.